Admission Procedures

 Registration Procedures

-Check the College website at pencol.edu for the searchable quarterly schedule of courses and details on the process to register in classes each quarter.
+Check the College website for the searchable quarterly schedule of courses and details on the process to register in classes each quarter.

-The College gives priority registration to veterans and continuing degree- and certificate-seeking students with the most credits.
+Veteran students and continuing degree- and certificate-seeking students receive priority registration appointments based on their earned credits.
 This allows those most in need of specific courses for graduation to have the best opportunity to add required classes.
 You may register in the time period assigned to you or any time thereafter up to the last date of registration for a given quarter.
+Students are encouraged to register as early as possible, as there may be limited seats in high-demand classes.

-Note that you must be officially enrolled by the second day of the quarter to attend your classes.
+You must be officially enrolled the day before the quarter begins to attend your classes.

 Under the Washington Administration Code (WAC 131-12-010) and the policies of the State Board for Community and Technical Colleges, the College reserves the right to deny admission to, or cancel the registration of, any individual whose enrollment is inconsistent with the best interests of the student, other students, or the established policies of Peninsula College.